User-Agent inspector

 What is a user agent?

-A user-agent string is sent by the browser or crawler with each request.
-It helps servers identify the browser family, operating system, device type, and sometimes whether the request came from an automated bot.
+A user-agent string is sent by the browser, crawler, or client with a request.
+It can help identify browser family, operating system, device class, rendering engine, and sometimes whether the request came from an automated bot.

 How can I change my user agent?